TedEkstrom/miniChatGPT/README.md

 <br>TRAINING<br/>
 You run train.py and then it will look for the file english_training_data.txt and train the model.
-During the run, it will create checkpoints that it can resume from.
+During the training, it will create checkpoints that it can resume from.

 python train.py